Hypertune

 }

-5. (Optional) Include a build-time logic fallback
+5. (Optional) Include a build-time logic snapshot

-If you try accessing your flag on the first app render, you'll get your hardcoded fallback value if the SDK hasn't had a chance to initialize from Hypertune Edge yet.
+If you try accessing a flag immediately after the app loads, you'll get your hardcoded fallback value if the SDK hasn't initialized from Hypertune Edge yet.
 This can result in a UI flicker or layout shift if the flag value changes when the SDK initializes.
-To avoid this, you can include a snapshot of your flag logic in the generated client as a build-time fallback.

 Add the following environment variable to your .env file: